Spray Gun Cleaning: As Simple as 1, 2, 3!

 T70 turbine HVLP spray gun body soaking in soapy water; just the fluid passages are covered

-h.
-Using appropriate brushes, scrub all the separate parts which had been soaking – including the gun body.
+Using appropriate brushes, scrub all the separate parts that had been soaking – including the gun body.

 Reassemble the spray gun